drimal/webscraping/README.md

-# webscraping
+#Scraping web using scrapy

-Scraping web using scrapy
+In this project, I used scrapy to scrap apt/housing data from city of Chicago.